 Birth of Alf Valentine, the West Indian left-arm spinner who came to England in 1950 with only two first-class matches under his belt and left a folk hero after he and his pal Sonny Ramadhin had bowled West Indies to a coming-of-age series victory.
 The bespectacled Valentine gave the ball a real rip, and in that 1950 series he took 33 wickets in only four Tests.
 But as his career progressed, Valentine increasingly managed thrift - his economy rate was 1.95 runs per over - but not penetration: he took seven five-fors in his first 16 Tests, and only one in his last 20.
 After his playing days, he lived in America, where he died at 74.

 Once upon a time Jimmy Adams was Test cricket's most immovable object.
-On this day Adams scored an unbeaten 208 against New Zealand in Antigua, and took his average - in his 24th Test - up to a monstrous 68.33.
+On this day he scored an unbeaten 208 against New Zealand in Antigua, and took his average - in his 24th Test - up to a monstrous 68.33.
 But that was Adams' zenith: in 30 Tests that followed, he averaged a mere 25.

-Clive Lloyd became the first West Indian to play 100 Tests, in the fifth Test against Australia that got underway in Jamaica.
+Clive Lloyd became the first West Indian to play 100 Tests, in the fifth Test against Australia that got underway in Jamaica on this day.
 Coincidentally, it was also the 100th Test to be played in the Caribbean.
-Lloyd was caught behind off Geoff Lawson for 20, but West Indies did breeze to a 10-wicket win that gave them a 3-0 series victory.
+Lloyd was caught behind off Geoff Lawson for 20, but West Indies did breeze to a ten-wicket win that gave them a 3-0 series victory.

 Siva's debut.
 The mysterious Indian legspinner Laxman Sivaramakrishnan was the fifth youngest player in Test history at the time - and the youngest non-Pakistani - at 17 years 118 days when he made his debut against West Indies in Antigua.
 He went wicketless, but when he reappeared against England two years later, he bamboozled his way to three consecutive six-fors.
 A star was born, or so it seemed, but Siva faded again and took only seven wickets in his last six Tests.